 As part of the California Society of Municipal Finance Officers (CSMFO) mission to promote excellence in financial management, the CSMFO has established a program that evaluates the budgets of municipal entities from across the state.
 This program is intended to "encourage and assist local governments to prepare budget documents of the very highest quality that reflect the guidelines established by the National Advisory Council on State and Local Budgeting."
 The FY2024-25 budget was submitted to the CSMFO and the District received an Operating Budget Excellence Award for a twelfth consecutive year, an upgrade from the District's first submission of the FY2013-14 budget, Meritorious Award.
 This award is valid for a period of one year only.
-The budget continues to conform to program requirements and are submitting it to CSMFO for their evaluation.
+The budget document does not include any structural changes from the prior fiscal year; we believe our current budget continues to conform to program requirements and are submitting it to CSMFO for their evaluation.